dpengineering/NewtonsCradle/README.md

 * Images of balls will change color based on ho many balls are being picked up on each side.

 ## Admin Button
- The Admin button is located in the top right corner, but is invisible.
+* The Admin button is located in the top right corner, but is invisible.
+* Password to enter the Admin Scene is "1717"

 ### Quit
 Quits excution of the program and exits to the desktop